viamrobotics/docs/docs/product-overviews/extending-viam/_index.md

 - Securely exposing the modular resource's interface (protobuf-described API) alongside Viam RDK built-in APIs
 - Robot reconfiguration for any configured modular resource instances

-Modular resources that are configured and composed into a Viam robot therefore behave identically to built-in resources from a user perspective.
+Therefore, modular resources that are configured and composed into a Viam robot behave identically to built-in resources from a user perspective.

 For more detail, see the [modular resources documentation](/product-overviews/extending-viam/modular-resources/).

 ## Using a Viam SDK as a server to create a custom component

 Currently, modular resources are supported only via the Viam [Go SDK](https://pkg.go.dev/go.viam.com/rdk).
-We're working to add support to all of our SDKs, but in the meantime you can add custom components by using the Viam SDK of your choice to create a server component implementation.
+We're working to add support to all of our [SDKs](product-overviews/sdk-as-client/), but in the meantime you can add custom components by using the Viam SDK of your choice to create a [server component implementation](/product-overviews/extending-viam/sdk-as-server/).

-This method is covered in detail [here](/product-overviews/extending-viam/sdk-as-server/)

 ## See Also